A speakers bureau that represents the best original thinkers,

-Dr. Wolfe is the Founder & CEO of Metabiota, the pioneering risk analytics company that improves the world’s resilience to epidemics.
-He holds the Lorry I. Lokey Business Wire Consulting Professorship in Human Biology at Stanford University.
-Dr. Wolfe received his doctorate in Immunology & Infectious Diseases from Harvard in 1998.
-He was the recipient of a Fulbright Fellowship in 1997 and the NIH Director’s Pioneer Award in 2005.
-He was named a World Economic Forum Young Global Leader in 2009, a National Geographic Emerging Explorer in 2010, and one of the Time 100 in 2011.
-Dr. Wolfe has published 90 technical articles and book chapters, and his work has been published in or covered by Nature, Science, The Lancet, PNAS, JAMA, The New York Times, The Economist, The Wall Street Journal, NPR, The New Yorker, National Geographic Magazine, Forbes, and Wired, which wrote that “Wolfe’s brand of globe-trotting echoes an almost Victorian scientific ethic, an expedition to catalog the unseen menagerie of the world.”
+Nathan Wolfe holds the Lorry I. Lokey Business Wire Consulting Professorship in Human Biology at Stanford University.
+He received his doctorate in Immunology & Infectious Diseases from Harvard and is the recipient of a Fulbright Fellowship, as well as the NIH Director’s Pioneer Award.
+He has been named a World Economic Forum Young Global Leader, and a National Geographic Emerging Explorer.
+He has also spoken at TED.
+Wolfe has published over 90 technical articles and book chapters, and his work has been published in and covered by Nature, Science, Scientific American, The New York Times, The Economist, The Wall Street Journal, NPR, The New Yorker (which profiled him), National Geographic Magazine, Forbes, and Wired, which wrote that “Wolfe’s brand of globe-trotting echoes an almost Victorian scientific ethic, an expedition to catalog the unseen menagerie of the world.”
 Wolfe has over eight years of experience living and conducting biomedical research in Southeast Asia and sub-Saharan Africa.
 His endeavors have attracted grant, contract and investment support totaling over $100 million.
 His debut book, The Viral Storm, is an “engrossing and fast-paced chronicle of medical exploration and discovery” (Publisher’s Weekly) that many in 2020 view as prescient.

-“Dr. Wolfe’s two public lectures were terrific: engaging, entertaining, informative, and about pitch perfect for the audience.
+Dr. Wolfe’s two public lectures were terrific: engaging, entertaining, informative, and about pitch perfect for the audience.
 He truly is that rare combination of outstanding scientist and excellent public speaker.
 And, on a personal note, I was privileged to spend a lot of time with Nathan over the past two days, and he is fun and personable and smart and interested and just great to be around.
-I found it a great pleasure to get to know him a bit.”Angelo State University
+I found it a great pleasure to get to know him a bit.Angelo State University

 Current global disease control efforts focus largely on attempting to stop pandemics after they have already emerged.
 This fire brigade approach, which generally involves drugs, vaccines, and behavioral change, has severe limitations.
 Just as we discovered in the 1960s that it is better to prevent heart attacks then try to treat them, over the next 50 years we will realize that it is better to stop pandemics before they spread and that effort should increasingly be focused on viral forecasting and pandemic prevention.
 In this talk, Wolfe discusses how novel viruses enter into the human population from animals and go on to become pandemics.
 He then explains attempts by his own research group to study this process and attempt to control viruses that have only recently emerged.
 By creating a global network at the interface of humans and animals, Wolfe is working to move viral forecasting from a theoretical possibility to a reality.